Team2-lyfestyle/git-tutorial/README.md

 - `git reset --soft HEAD~1` undoes the last `git commit`
 - `git checkout <branchName>` switches branches
 - `git checkout -b <branchName>` creates branch
+- `git rebase <branchName>` merges branchName into your current branch.
+Be sure to `git pull` that branch before running this.
+There might be merge conflicts.
+Go to your editor and fix those conflicts manually then run `git rebase --continue`

 ### Good practices